loveencounterflow/isoterm/README.md

 [xterm.js](https://github.com/xtermjs/xterm.js).

 > **Note** `xterm` will want to run tests using `yarn` which should be installed globally.
 The tests will
-> fail unless `yarn` is found, and because of this failure, transpilation of modules will likewise not
+> fail **for seemingly unrelated reasons** unless `yarn` is found, and because of this failure,
-> complete, meaning the `xterm` subdirectory is left in an unusable state.
-What's more, the tests will also
+> transpilation of modules will likewise not complete, meaning the `xterm` subdirectory is left in an
-> download `playwright` which is needed for tests, incurring a sizable additional dependency that is only
+> unusable state.
+What's more, the tests will also download `playwright` which is needed for tests,
-> needed for a few tests.
-I hope that in the future, we can resolve these inconveniences and avoid
+> incurring a sizable additional dependency that is only needed for a few tests.
+I hope that in the future,
-> unnecessary downloads, but for the time being I do not see precisely how to accomplish that.
+> we can resolve these inconveniences and avoid unnecessary downloads, but for the time being I do not see
+> precisely how to accomplish that.

 Chromium is currently hardcoded to be used for the web terminal; on Debian-ish system, install it with